Zeyn Joukhadar

 Zeyn Joukhadar is a Syrian American writer.
-Joukhadar is the recipient of the 2021 Stonewall Book Awards and the Lambda Literary Award for Transgender Fiction for The Thirty Names of Night.
+Joukhadar is the recipient of the 2021 Stonewall Book Award and Lambda Literary Award for Transgender Fiction for The Thirty Names of Night.

 Biography

-Zeyn Joukhadar is nonbinary and uses he/him/they pronouns.
-He was born Jennifer Zeynab Maccani and his first novel was published under that name.
-Joukhadar has a PhD in Pathobiology from Brown University.
+Zeyn Joukhadar is nonbinary and uses he/him and they/them pronouns.
+Joukhadar is originally from New York City.
+Joukhadar holds a bachelor's degree from the University of Connecticut and a PhD in pathobiology from Brown University.
 Prior to pursuing writing full time, he worked as a biomedical research scientist.
+His first novel, The Map of Salt and Stars, was published in 2018.